-Aerobic capacity training is important because it increases the muscle cell’s mitochondria which are the workers inside the cell increasing the oxygen usage and efficiency within each muscle.
-But aerobic capacity is only half of the equation when considering endurance.
+Aerobic capacity training is important because it increases the muscle cell’s mitochondria.
+The mitochondria are the workers inside the cell increasing the oxygen usage and efficiency within each muscle.
+However, aerobic capacity is only half of the equation when considering endurance.
 Why?
-Because an athlete that can move at a slow pace for a long time is only good in slow and long sports such as marathons, bike races, swimming events, etc. But most competitive sports are played at a fast pace over the duration of a few hours, the paces during these games/matches vary to a high degree, but in general, we want athletes to stay explosive throughout their competition.
+Because an athlete that moves at a slow pace for a long time is only good in endurance sports such as marathons, bike races, swimming events, etc. But most competitive sports are played at a fast pace over the duration of a few hours.
+The pace during these games varies, but in general we want athletes to stay explosive throughout their competition.
 This means athletes must have high variability in their conditioning, this is where anaerobic capacity comes into play.

-An example of an anaerobic sprint workout may look easy at first but usually, it is the most taxing on the central nervous system, meaning it is harder to recover from than aerobic capacity work – ex.
+An example of an anaerobic sprint workout may look easy at first, but it is the most taxing on the central nervous system.
+This means it is harder to recover from than aerobic capacity work – ex.
 10 sets of 20” sprints at 90-100% effort with 180” rest between sprints.
-Aerobic capacity training along with anaerobic capacity training is important for building a foundation for endurance in sports but Conditioning is what distinguishes the good athletes from the great.
+Aerobic capacity training along with anaerobic capacity training is important for building a foundation for endurance in sports but conditioning is what distinguishes the good athletes from the great.